Decorate with Picture Books for Easter and An Easter Picture Book List for You!

 Want more Easter inspiration?
 I’ve got a lot!

 Go here for a random list of Easter-y blog posts, and go here for a huge organized list of resources!
-I invite you to share one of the poems, stories, or songs from that list with your family as we count down to Easter.
+I invite you to share one of the poems, stories, or songs from that list each day with your family as we count down to Easter.
 It’s early this year, on April 5, 2026.